sainnhe/gruvbox-material-vscode/README.md

 This theme is a port of [gruvbox-material](https://github.com/sainnhe/gruvbox-material) for Visual Studio Code.

+> In my opinion, the very first thing a color scheme should do is to be eye-friendly, anything else is secondary.
+This requires soft contrast and low blue light.
+>
-> Gruvbox Material is based on Gruvbox, but with a very different color palette, almost all foreground colors are adjusted.
+> Gruvbox Material is based on Gruvbox, but with a very different color palette, I'm trying to adjust the foreground colors to match these requirements.

 **Note:** I personally recommend you to disable blur/transparent when using this theme for better experience.